pwalkr/fava-git-server/README.md

     # Git authentication
-    GIT_REPO      # Repository to clone (if not already mounted at REPOSITORY_ROOT) GIT_USER      # Username for git if using HTTP auth GIT_PASSWORD  # Password for git if using HTTP auth SSH_KEY       # SSH private key for git if using SSH auth
+    GIT_REPO      # Repository to clone (if not already mounted at REPOSITORY_ROOT) GIT_NAME      # Name to use for committing local changes GIT_EMAIL     # Email to use for committing local changes GIT_USER      # Username for git if using HTTP auth GIT_PASSWORD  # Password for git if using HTTP auth SSH_KEY       # SSH private key for git if using SSH auth